IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - Metadata only stores `order` if necessary.
 This avoids unnecessary noise and clutter in version control when making changes to models.

    > [!WARNING]
-   > Since metadata information is removed this may cause incompatibility with previous versions of Intent Architect.
-It is therefore recommended that users on a project all upgrade to this version together.
+   > Since metadata information may be removed when a model is saved this may cause incompatibility with previous versions of Intent Architect.

+- Associations can now connect to child visuals within diagrams.
+- Performance improvement applied to diagrams.
+- Metadata File Naming Convention is now "Use element name followed by unique identifier" by default on all new apps.

 ### Issues fixed in 3.3.10
 - Fixed: Mappings fail on first time creation when a package reference is missing